Pentagonal number theorem: Franklin's bijective proof

 where we take k = 1−m (a negative integer).
-Here the associated sign is (−1)s with s = m−1 = −k, therefore the sign is again (−1)k.
+Here the associated sign is (−1)s with s = m − 1 = −k, therefore the sign is again (−1)k.

 In summary, it has been shown that partitions into an even number of distinct parts and an odd number of distinct parts exactly cancel each other, producing null terms 0xn, except if n is a generalized pentagonal number $n = g_k = k(3k-1)/2$, in which case there is exactly one Ferrers diagram left over, producing a term (−1)kxn.
 But this is precisely what the right side of the identity says should happen, so we are finished.

 Partition recurrence

-We can rephrase the above proof, using partitions, which we denote as:
+We can rephrase the above proof, using integer partitions, which we denote as: